-Uplands Wind is a wind energy project that will be located on the border of northwest Lafayette County and southwest Iowa County in Wisconsin.
+Uplands Wind is a wind energy project that will be located in Lafayette and Iowa counties, Wisconsin.
 This name pays homage to the Driftless Area’s renowned and unique landscape and geological history.
-Developed by Pattern Energy, the wind project will provide economic benefits and jobs that will last generations.
+Developed by Pattern Energy, the project will provide economic benefits and jobs that will last generations.

-Pattern Energy is led by a management team responsible for building more than 30 renewable energy projects throughout North America and Japan.
+Pattern Energy was founded in 2009 and is responsible for building more than 5 GW of renewable energy projects.
 Our leadership and core management have worked together for more than 15 years, uniting deep industry knowledge with investment expertise.

 Under Wisconsin’s revenue sharing formula, every megawatt of power that is built pays $1,667 into its township and $2,333 into its county annually for a total of $4,000 per MW per year.
-The 600 MW project would provide on average more than $2.4 million per year to local communities, which totals $72 million over the first 30 years.
-The stable, long-term funding may directly contribute to improved quality of education, services, roads, and first responder capabilities for the community.
+The 600 MW project is projected to provide on average more than $2.4 million per year to local communities, which totals $72 million over the first 30 years.
+The stable, long-term funding will contribute to efforts such as improved quality of education, services, roads, and first responder capabilities for the community.

-Approximately 450-600 workers will be on-site during construction, which could take between one and two years.
+Approximately 450-600 workers will be on-site during construction, which will take between one and two years.
 Local workers and subcontractors will be involved to the greatest extent possible – from building access roads and turbine foundations to assembling and installing turbine components.
-Subcontractors will be engaged to conduct civil work – grading, excavation, and concrete – electrical work and mechanical assembly.
+Subcontractors will be engaged to conduct civil work – grading, excavation, concrete – electrical work, and mechanical assembly.
 Activities will also include site preparation before infrastructure installation begins and site restoration after construction.
-Once operational, a Facility Manager and Assistant Facility Manager will oversee site activities, utilizing between 12- 16 Turbine Technicians and a variety of local vendors and contractors when possible to provide maintenance services, including for communications, the operations, and maintenance building, access roads, the substation, and truck fleet.
+Once operational, a Facility Manager and Assistant Facility Manager will oversee site activities, utilizing between 12- 16 Turbine Technicians and a variety of local vendors and contractors when possible to provide maintenance services, including for communications, operations, the maintenance building, access roads, the substation, and truck fleet.

 Yes!
 Uplands Wind and our contractors take our commitments to the local communities where we build our projects very seriously.
-We will actively pursue local vendors, job seekers, and local union labor during development and hold a job fair prior to construction to engage interested companies and workers.
-We will keep a list of interested applicants and vendors during project development to share with the EPC company that is selected to hire subcontractors for construction.
+We will actively pursue local vendors, job seekers, and local union labor during development and we will hold a job fair before construction to engage interested companies and workers.
+We will keep a list of interested applicants and vendors during project development to share with the Engineering, Procurement, and Construction company that is selected to hire subcontractors for construction.
 We will also establish a vendor and worker application portal.

-Pattern Energy began developing the project in early 2020.
-The development period (prior to construction of the wind farm) includes many important, necessary steps including obtaining land easements, collecting meteorological data, performing environmental studies, and working through the permitting processes, to name a few.
+Pattern Energy began developing the project in 2020.
+The development period (before construction of the wind farm) includes many important, necessary steps including obtaining options for land easements, collecting meteorological data, performing environmental studies, and working through the permitting processes, to name a few.
 This can typically take anywhere from two to five years.
-Depending on factors such as seasonal conditions and final project size and design, construction is expected to last between 1 – 2 years.
+Depending on factors such as seasonal conditions and final project size and design, construction is expected to last between one to two years.

 Research shows that wind farms do not adversely impact neighboring properties.
-The National Renewable Energy Laboratory (NREL) has conducted and cited many studies which have concluded that impacts of wind and transmission projects on neighboring property values are low to negligible.
-One of the most comprehensive studies of those listed examined nearly 7,500 U.S. residential transactions for homes located within 5 miles of wind turbine installations, 1,900 of which were within 1 mile and 125 of which occurred after the wind facilities were operational (Hoen et al. 2011).
-This study concluded that there was no statistical evidence of an impact on home prices from either views of or proximity to wind facilities.
+The National Renewable Energy Laboratory (NREL) has conducted and cited many studies that have concluded that impacts of wind and transmission projects on neighboring property values are low to negligible.
+One of the most comprehensive studies of those listed examined nearly 7,500 U.S. residential transactions for homes located within five miles of wind turbine installations, 1,900 of which were within one mile and 125 of which occurred after the wind facilities were operational (Hoen et al.).
+This study concluded that there was no statistical evidence of an impact on home prices from either having views of or proximity to wind facilities.

 Hoen, B.; Wiser, R.; Cappers, P.; Thayer, M.; Sethi, G. (2011).
 “Wind Energy Facilities and Residential Properties: The Effect of Proximity and View on Sales Prices.”
 Journal of Real Estate Research; (33; 3).

 Wind turbines in Wisconsin are expected to generate energy between 80-90% of the time in an average year.
-Wind forecasting technology makes wind energy easier to predict and more reliable than ever.
+Wind forecasting technology makes wind patterns easier to predict, and wind energy more reliable than ever.
 Wind speeds in Southwest Wisconsin are among the best in the state.

 Pattern Energy has not yet begun the equipment selection process.
 There are a variety of turbine types available, but we have not yet determined the number of turbines required for this project, nor the size of the turbines we will seek to use.

 Uplands Wind should not impact your electricity rates because it is not being developed by one of the state’s electric utilities.
-If one of the utilities purchases power from Uplands Wind, it will likely reduce electricity rates based on Uplands Wind being less expensive to run than the current Wisconsin power fleet.
+If one of the utilities ends up purchasing power from Uplands Wind, it would likely reduce electricity rates because Uplands Wind will be less expensive to operate than the current Wisconsin power fleet.

 No. For more than 40 years people have been living near more than 350,000 wind turbines operating globally and more than 50,000 wind turbines operating in North America.
-There is no scientific evidence indicating that wind turbines have caused any adverse health effects.
+There is no scientific evidence that indicates wind turbines have caused any adverse health effects.
 Overall, health and medical agencies agree that the sound from wind turbines is not loud enough to cause hearing impairment and is not causally related to adverse effects.
-Scientific evidence to date, including the 25 peer-reviewed studies referenced in “Summary of Main Conclusions Reached in 25 Reviews of the Research Literature on Wind Farms and Health” compiled by Professor Simon Chapman and Teresa Simonetti of the Sydney University Medical School, indicates that at common residential setback distances there is no direct health risk from wind turbine noise, including low-frequency noise and infrasound.
+Scientific evidence to date indicates that at common residential setback distances there is no direct health risk from wind turbine noise, including low-frequency noise and infrasound.

 No. Wind turbines do not produce any greenhouse gas emissions, water discharges, or solid waste byproducts.

-The Uplands Wind team will strive to minimize impacts to the land during construction to the greatest extent possible.
+The Uplands Wind team strives to minimize impacts to the land during construction to the greatest extent possible.
 Most of the impacts during construction are temporary and will be restored upon completion of construction.
-Each wind turbine typically needs less than one acre of land after construction, allowing landowners to continue farming and ranching around them.
-Heritage Prairie will work with farmers and ranchers when siting wind turbines, access roads, and collection lines to minimize impact to crops, grazing, and other farming and ranching operations.
+Each wind turbine typically needs around one acre of land after construction, allowing landowners to continue farming and ranching around them.
+We will work with farmers and ranchers when siting wind turbines, access roads, and collection lines to minimize impact to crops, grazing, and other farming and ranching operations.

-Depending on factors such as seasonal conditions and final project size and design, construction is expected to last between 1-2 years.
+Depending on factors such as seasonal conditions and final project design, construction is expected to last between one and two years.

-All public roads that are expected to be utilized during construction are documented and analyzed to capture the existing condition of the roadways prior to commencing construction activities.
+All public roads that are expected to be utilized during construction are documented and analyzed to capture the existing condition of the roadways before commencing construction activities.
 All public roads impacted by the construction of the project will be returned to the same or better condition after construction activities.
 This arrangement is documented and memorialized through a Public Road Use Agreement with the local road engineers at both the Township and County levels.
-We understand there have been important issues brought up due to recent experience with other renewable energy projects in Livingston and Kankakee County and we will actively work with county officials to understand the relevant lessons from these experiences.

 During construction, there will be additional traffic in the area as construction of the wind farm will require heavy equipment, which could include bulldozers, graders, trenching machines, concrete trucks, flatbed trucks, and large cranes.
 Once construction of the wind farm is complete and the project is operational, traffic will return to its pre-construction levels.